To Plotinus, Reason can perceive the forms, not just know them from some kind of implanted knowledge.

 [And I have to say the Hegel is about as Neo- Platonic as one can get with the Divine Mind emanating reality].[And Hegel incidentally was quite well aware of Isaac Luria.]

-In any case, my own viewpoint in this direction I should admit was very much influence by Rav Isaac Luria.
+In any case, my own viewpoint in this direction I should admit was very much influenced by Rav Isaac Luria.
 When I was in the Mir in NY I spent a great deal of time between Gemara sessions in learning his Eitz Chaim which is thoroughly Neo Platonic.
 [The Eitz Chaim was actually written by Reb Chaim Vital, but it is the teachings of the Ari.]
-[The Reshash I learned only later.]
+[The Reshash/ Rav Shalom Sharabi I learned only later.]

 [The רש''ש Shalom Sharabi made an important move back to Aristotle in saying in putting the order of the world horizontally in the time of תחיית המתים revival of the dead.
 That means saying the universals depend on particulars.]

 [I also want to add that to come up with the kind of Neo Platonic thought that is in the Rambam, the Ari, and Aquinas and Hegel is by no means a trivial feat.
 If you think that with simple faith in the Holy Torah and in Reason, you would have come up with this synthesis on your own then take a look at Hippolytus and see how hard it was to reconcile reason and faith and how radically different Plato is from the Neo Platonic synthesis of the Rambam.]

 (note 1) When physicists use this term "radically subjective" they mean the electron has no objective value [energy or time, momentum or position in space] until it is measured which is proved by the fact that Nature violates Bell's inequality.